Minnesota Twins fall to Schoop, Baltimore Orioles 5-1

 GOOD START

-Twins outfielder Zack Granite, who was recalled from Triple-A Rochester, arrived in Minnesota after midnight but still beat the boss to work on his first day of major league duty.
-When Granite, who was hitting .360 with 40 runs and 15 steals in 59 games and named to the International League All-Star team, went to see manager Paul Molitor he found an empty office.
-Nobody else was there that early, either, except teammate Trevor Hildenberger.
+Twins outfielder Zack Granite, who was recalled from Triple-A Rochester, arrived in Minnesota after midnight but still beat manager Paul Molitor to work on his first day of major league duty.
+Granite debuted in the eighth inning with an 11-pitch at-bat that ended with a pop up and a rousing ovation from the crowd of 26,323.

-“I was just kind of standing here, admiring the clubhouse,” said Granite, who debuted in the eighth inning with an 11-pitch at-bat that ended with a pop out.
+“That’s definitely the loudest I’ve ever heard a stadium for an out,” Granite said, “so that was kind of cool.”

 SCHOOP AT SHORT